bigfirellc/newnorknimes/README.md

 #### Nll Nhe News Nhat's Nit No Nrint

 New Nork Nimes searches nytimes.com for all headlines in a given year and month, and returns a list of all two-word alliterations ("nimes") used in the headlines.
-New Nork Nimes is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) app, using [Bootstrap](https://getbootstrap.com/) for styling.
+New Nork Nimes is a [Flask](https://flask.palletsprojects.com/en/3.0.x/) app, using [Bootstrap](https://getbootstrap.com/) for styling, and [pynytimes](https://pynytimes.michadenheijer.com/) for API calls.

 ## Installing
 New Nork Nimes runs on Python 3.10.